shizidushu/rstudio-plus-shiny-server-dockerfile/README.md

 ```

 ## normal branch
-add r packages needed for deploying based on lite branch
+add r packages needed for deploying based on lite branch.
+It also has the lastest tag

 ```
 docker pull shizidushu/rstudio-shiny:normal
+docker pull shizidushu/rstudio-shiny:latest
 ```

 ## full branch